decanus/research/discovery/ethereum.md

 ## Kademlia

 For further discovery once bootnodes have been discovered, ethereum uses a modified version of kademlia.
-It ommits the `STORE` and `FIND_VALUE` RPCs and uses the rest of the DHT to gather information about peers.
+It omits the `STORE` and `FIND_VALUE` RPCs and uses the rest of the DHT to gather information about peers.

 ## References
  - <https://rchain.atlassian.net/wiki/spaces/CORE/pages/15564804/Ethereum+P2P+Node+Discovery+and+Routing>